 Fix a smooth complete Riemannian metric $h$ on $M$, and let $I \subset \R$ be an interval.
-A \emph{locally Lipschitz} function $\g \colon I \to M$ is a continuous function such that for any compact $K \subset I$, there is a constant $C$ such that for any $a,b \in K$, we have $d_h\big(\g(a), \g(b)\big) \leq C|b-a|$ where $d_h$ is the Riemannian distance function associated with $h$.
+A \emph{locally Lipschitz} curve $\g \colon I \to M$ is a continuous function such that for any compact $K \subset I$, there is a constant $C$ such that for any $a,b \in K$, we have $d_h\big(\g(a), \g(b)\big) \leq C|b-a|$, where $d_h$ is the Riemannian distance function associated with $h$.
 If $\g$ is locally Lipschitz with respect to some complete Riemannian metric $h$, then it's locally Lipschitz with respect to any other complete Riemannian metric \cite[Prop.
 A.5]{Ling_causal_theory}, so the choice of $h$ is nonessential.
 If $\g$ is locally Lipschitz, then the components $\g^\mu = x^\mu \circ \g$ in any coordinate system $x^\mu$ are differentiable almost everywhere and $(\g^\mu)' \in L^\infty_{\rm loc}$.

-\emph{Remark.} We will often write $\g$ instead of $\g(I)$ for the image of $\g$.
+We will sometimes write $\g$ instead of $\g(I)$ for the image of $\g$.
 (This convention was also used in \cite{Ling_causal_theory}.)
 Also, if we say $\g$ is a curve from a point $p$ to another point $q$, then we mean there is a compact domain $[a,b]$ for $\gamma$ such that $\g(a) = p$ and $\g(b) = q$.